datafibers/df_data_service/README.md

-# DF Data Processor Service
+# DataFibers Services
+DataFibers (DF) - A pure streaming processing application on Kafka and Flink.

-This project has two components defined to deal with stream ETL (Extract, Transform, and Load).
+The DF processor has two components defined to deal with stream ETL (Extract, Transform, and Load).
 * **Connects** is to leverage Kafka Connect REST API on Confluent v.3.0.0 to landing or publishing data in or out of Apache Kafka.
 * **Transforms** is to leverage streaming processing engine, such as Apache Flink, for data transformation.